Let us know the use and benefits of Indian Spices

 BLACK PEPPER (kali mirch), native to Kerala in southwestern India, is widely available whole or ground—as with many spices, I advise that you buy the peppercorns whole and grind them at home.

-BLACK SALT (kala namak) is used in Date and Tamarind Chutney and Curried Chickpeas to bring a different level of saltiness, as it is highly sufuric in its compostion.
+BLACK SALT (kala namak) is used in Date and Tamarind Chutney and Curried Chickpeas to bring a different level of saltiness, as it is highly sulfuric in its composition.

-Whole CARDAMOM PODS (illaichi) are available green, which have a minty, herbaceous flavor, or black, which are more pungent.
+Whole CARDAMOM PODS (illaichi) are available green, which has a minty, herbaceous flavour, or black, which are more pungent.